geethika18/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.kasparticipanttype.md

 **GROUP**:  = 1

-*Defined in model/KASParticipantType.ts:13*

 ___

 <a id="none"></a>

 ###  NONE

 **NONE**:  =  -1

-*Defined in model/KASParticipantType.ts:7*

 ___

 <a id="user"></a>

 ###  USER

 **USER**:  = 0

-*Defined in model/KASParticipantType.ts:10*

 ___